-- The obligations enumerated in Article 7(3) can only be imposed in particular circumstances, such as where there is a risk of absconding to avoid.
-If there are no particular circumstances, they are not justified. $\Rightarrow$ See also ECJ in El Dridi, C-61/11, para 3: It follows from Article 7(3) and (4) of that directive that it is only in particular circumstances, such as where there is a risk of absconding, that Member States may, first, require the addressee of a return decision to report regularly to the authorities, deposit an adequate financial guarantee, submit documents or stay at a certain place or, second, grant a period shorter than seven days for voluntary departure or even refrain from granting such a period. - Attention should be paid to the fact that the possibility for Member States to impose certain obligations may be an advantage for the returnee since it may allow the grant of a period of voluntary departure in cases which would not normally otherwise qualify for such treatment. - It is not possible to give a generally applicable figure of what amount constitutes an "adequate financial guarantee".
+- The obligations enumerated in Article 7(3) can only be imposed if there is a risk of absconding to avoid.
+If there is no risk of absconding, they are not justified. ⇒ See also ECJ in El Dridi, par 3: It follows from Article 7(3) and (4) of that directive that it is only in particular circumstances, such as where there is a risk of absconding, that Member States may, first, require the addressee of a return decision to report regularly to the authorities, deposit an adequate financial guarantee, submit documents or stay at a certain place or, second, grant a period shorter than seven days for voluntary departure or even refrain from granting such a period. - Attention should be paid to the fact that the possibility for Member States to impose certain obligations may be an advantage for the returnee since it may allow the grant of a period of voluntary departure in cases which would not normally otherwise qualify for such treatment. - It is not possible to give a generally applicable figure of what amount constitutes an "adequate financial guarantee".
 In any case the proportionality principle should be respected, i.e. the amount should take into account the individual situation of the returnee.
-Current Member State practice foresees amounts varying from around 200 Euro to 5.000 Euro.

-- If this is required in an individual case, the obligations mentioned in Article 7(3) can also be imposed in a cumulative manner. - When imposing obligations under Article 7(3), Member States should take into account the individual situation of the returnee and ensure full respect of the proportionality principle.
-Member States shall avoid imposing obligations which can de facto not be complied with (if a person e.g. doesn't possess a passport, he/she won't be able to submit it).
+Current MS practice foresees amounts varying from around 200 Euro to 5000 Euro. - If this is required in an individual case, the obligations mentioned in Article 7(3) can also be imposed in a cumulative manner. - When imposing obligations under Article 7(3), MS should take into account the individual situation of the returnee and avoid imposing obligations which can de facto not be complied with (if a person e.g. doesn't possess a passport, he/she won't be able to submit it).